-&lt;sup>62Ibid., paras 39-43.
+62 Ibid., paras 39-43.

-Petruhhin (n 60) para 33; Pisciotti (n 60) para 45; BY (n 60) para 40.
+63 Petruhhin (n 60) para 33; Pisciotti (n 60) para 45; BY (n 60) para 40.

-&lt;sup>64See eg, F De Witte, 'Integrating the Subject: Narratives of Emancipation in Regionalism' 30 (2019) European Journal of International Law 257; L Azoulai, 'Transfiguring European Citizenship: From Member State Territory to Union Territory' in Kochenov (ed) (n 13); E Spaventa, 'Citizenship: Reallocating Responsibilities to the Member State of Origin' in P Koutrakos et al (eds), Exceptions from EU Free Movement Law - Derogation, Justification, Proportionality (Bloomsbury 2019) 32-52.
+64 See e.g. F De Witte, 'Integrating the Subject: Narratives of Emancipation in Regionalism', 30 (2019) European Journal of International Law 257; L Azoulai, 'Transfiguring European Citizenship: From Member State Territory to Union Territory', in Kochenov (ed) (n 13); E Spaventa, 'Citizenship: Reallocating Responsibilities to the Member State of Origin', in P Koutrakos et al (eds), Exceptions from EU Free Movement Law - Derogation, Justification, Proportionality (Bloomsbury, 2019), 32-52.

-it is the first in line to protect that of its own nationals.
-Part of the literature links this role of the home Member State to the re-emerging primacy of national belonging over national citizenship.
+citizenship is in question, it is the first in line to protect that of its own nationals.
+Fart of the literature links this role of the home Member State to the re-emerging primacy of national belonging over national citizenship.
 The insufficiency of that status as a fundamental one, and its inability to fully equalize the condition of the migrant to that of the citizen in a host Member State, forces, from this perspective, a remedial role on the home Member State.
-Unravelling the social contract with the citizen-migrant yields a different perspective.
+Unravelling the social contract with the citizenmigrant yields a different perspective.
 Within the frame of that contract the role of the sovereign state shines as that of enabler of mobility and protector of its citizens abroad.

 This role of the state as protector of mobility may appear less novel than it sounds.
 The active creation of opportunities for citizens across borders is not new state practice, it is a well-tested one that dates back to the age of empire.
-Already in 16th century England, emissaries of the crown were busy negotiating privileges for the nation's merchant companies in the lands of the Ottoman Empire.
-And between the 17th and 18th centuries the ranks of the East India Company provided a reliable route to wealth for adventurous British nationals.
-8
+Already in 16th century England, emissaries of the crown were busy negotiating privileges for the nation's merchant